On ordered Ramsey numbers of bounded-degree graphs: Previous results

 In fact, Conlon~et~al.~\cite{cfls14} showed that this lower bound is true for almost every ordered matching on $n$ vertices.

 A subset $I$ of vertices of an ordered graph $\cG=(G,\prec)$ is an \emph{interval} if for every pair $u,v$ of vertices of $I$ with $u\prec v$, every vertex $w$ of $G$ satisfying $u\prec w\prec v$ is contained in $I$.
+The following notion is strongly related to the growth rate of ordered Ramsey numbers, as we will see later.
 The \emph{interval chromatic number} of an ordered graph $\mathcal{G}$ is the minimum number of intervals the vertex set of $\mathcal{G}$ can be partitioned into such that there is no edge between vertices of the same interval.

 We say that a sequence of pairwise disjoint intervals $(I_1,\ldots,I_m)$ in $\cG$ is \emph{order-obeying}, if $u \prec v$ for all $u \in I_i$, $v \in I_{i+1}$, and $i\in [m-1]$.
 That is, $I_i$ is to the \emph{left} of $I_{i+1}$ for every $i \in [m-1]$.